shun-yo/Spaniel/README.md

         "sys_write" -> "[fd]1";
     }

-Please named this dot script arbitrary name and type this command to convert to graph image.
-I named this file "exfiltration.dot".
+You can give the dot script an arbitrary name, I named it "exfiltration.dot."
+The corresponding graph can be generated with the following command:

 	> dot -T pdf exfiltration.dot -o exfiltration.pdf

-You can see graph
+You can visualize the graph as follows:

 	> open exfiltration.pdf

 ![Graph Visualization](docs/images/taint_graph.png)

-Thanks
+References
 -------
-Above graph was inspired from this paper.
-Thanks.

 * Yin, Heng, et al. "Panorama: capturing system-wide information flow for malware detection and analysis."
 Proceedings of the 14th ACM conference on Computer and communications security.
 ACM, 2007.